FlxVctr/RADICES/README.md

 ### Indicate starting seeds for the walkers
 The algorithm needs seeds (i.e. Twitter Account IDs) to draw randomly from when initialising the walkers or when it reached an impasse.
 These seeds have to be specified in `seeds.csv`.
 One Twitter account ID per line.
 Feel free to use `seeds_template.csv` (and rename it to `seeds.csv`) to replace the existing seeds which are 200 randomly drawn accounts from the TrISMA dataset (Bruns, Moon, Münch & Sadkowsky, 2017) that use German as interface language.

 Note that the `seeds.csv` at least have to contain that many account IDs as walkers should run in parallel.
 We suggest using at least 100 seeds, the more the better (we used 15.000.000).
-However, in a later update, the algorithm will subsequently gather its own seeds and there will be no need to give a comprehensive seed list
+However, since a recent update, the algorithm can gather ('bootstrap') its own seeds and there is no need to give a comprehensive seed list.
+This changes the quality of the sample (for the worse or the better is subject of ongoing research), however, it makes it a very powerful exploratory tool.

 ## Start